Droxus/Minecraft/README.md

 # Minecraft
-By this repository I want to recreate my favourite game and to make it better
+By this repository I want to recreate my favorite game and make it better